docsforadobe/after-effects-expression-reference/docs/objects/footage.md

 You can also access a footage object using the source attribute on a layer whose source is a footage item (i.e. `thisLayer.source`)

 !!! info
-    On this page, we're going to use `footage("myFile")` as a demonstration on how to use these items, however note that any method that returns a [Footage object](#) will work.
+    On this page, we're going to use `footage("myFile")` as a sample on how to call these items, however note that any method that returns a [Footage object](#) will work.

 ---